SoftChef/sensor.live-things-registry-javascript/readme.md

 ## Overview

 This document will help your device connect to AWS IoT quickly.
-Mainly to speed up the process of certificate exchanging, make hardware use AWS legally authentication method to connect.
+Mainly to speed up the process of certificate exchanging complied to AWS IoT authentication.

 ## Prepare